-46. A consequence provided for under a few laws when insolvency proceedings commence is disqualification of a director from being a director or from taking part in the running and management of a company.
-Such measures are typically regarded as protective measures designed to remove such directors from a position where they can cause further harm by continuing to perform management and director functions in the same or a different company.
+A consequence provided for under [a number of] [many] laws when 47.
+[46] insolvency proceedings commence is disqualification of a director from being a director or from taking part in the running and management of a company.
+Such measures are typically regarded as protective measures designed to remove those directors from a position where they can cause further harm by continuing to perform management and director functions in the same or a different company.
 Under one law, disqualifications of between two and 15 years may be ordered where the individual is found to be "unfit" to act as a director.
 Factors relevant to that determination include: breach of a fiduciary duty; misapplication of moneys; making misleading financial and non-financial statements; and failure to keep proper accounts and make returns.
 It may also include acts relevant to the company's insolvency, such as the person's responsibility for the company entering into transactions liable to avoidance on grounds similar to those in recommendation 87 or the company continuing to trade when the director knew or should have known that it was insolvent.
 The various factors are generally considered cumulatively in determining unfitness in a specific case.
-In jurisdictions providing for disqualification, those found to be unfit often, though not always, have displayed a lack of commercial probity, gross negligence or serious incompetence.
+In jurisdictions providing for disqualification, those persons found to be unfit often, though not always, have displayed a lack of commercial probity, gross negligence or serious incompetence.

-47. Disqualification may sit alongside other remedies and sanctions as described above, or may be brought independently where the overall conduct of the individual as a director merits such a sanction.
+48. [47] Disqualification may sit alongside other remedies and sanctions as described above, or may be sought independently where the overall conduct of the individual as a director merits such a sanction.
+[Where disqualification is available, the persons who may seek it may be limited to specified agencies or officials, the insolvency representative and, in some cases, creditors.]

-3. Parties who may bring an action
+3. Persons who may bring an action